Asian Markets Hit By Trade Worries, Brexit Woes Sink Pound - UrduPoint

 While economic data has been increasingly weak in recent months, hopes for this week's talks have been providing some much-needed support.
 But the latest developments were a reminder that progress would likely be rocky.

-- Talks on the brink - All three main indexes on Wall Street sank and in early trade Hong Kong fell 0.3 percent while Shanghai lost 0.2 percent.

-Tokyo went into the break 0.7 percent lower, while Sydney was also off 0.7 percent, Singapore dropped 0.
+- Oil facing pressure - All three main indexes on Wall Street sank and in afternoon trade Hong Kong fell 0.7 percent while Tokyo closed down 0.6 percent.
+Sydney was also off 0.7 percent, Singapore dropped 0.8 percent and Taipei lost more than one percent.

 The remarks suggested the bank was in no rush to cut interest rates further, with unemployment at a 50-year low, despite jobs creation slowing.